tatsuyakari1203/esp32-clock/README.md

 # ESP32 NTP Clock with LVGL and DHT11 Sensor

 An ESP32-based clock that displays time synchronized via NTP, along with temperature and humidity from a DHT11 sensor, on a TFT display using the LVGL library.
+This project is specifically tailored for the popular **ESP32-2432S028R** development board (often referred to as the "Cheap Yellow Display" or CYD).

 ![ESP32 Clock Interface](screenshot.jpg)